Employer of Record

 Valid Purpose

-Applicants must have a legitimate and valid reason for seeking employment in Qatar.
+Applicants must have a legitimate employment purpose supported by a sponsoring employer in Qatar.

 Professional Experience